aster94/GoProControl/README.md

 # GoProControl
 library to interface with GoPro camera

-It is based on another gopro library: https://github.com/agdl/GoPRO which works only on arduino boards with gopro HERO3, this works also on ESP8266 (soon) both as standalone board or with AT-commands also, this library has a cleaner interface and smarter code design to support not only the HERO3
+It is based on another gopro library: https://github.com/agdl/GoPRO which works only on arduino boards with gopro HERO3, this works also on ESP8266 (soon) both as standalone board or with AT-commands.

+Also, this library has a cleaner interface and smarter code design to support not only the HERO3

 all the commands came from: https://github.com/KonradIT/goprowifihack